maragudk/gomponents/README.md

 [![GoDoc](https://godoc.org/github.com/maragudk/gomponents?status.svg)](https://godoc.org/github.com/maragudk/gomponents)
 [![codecov](https://codecov.io/gh/maragudk/gomponents/branch/master/graph/badge.svg)](https://codecov.io/gh/maragudk/gomponents)

-gomponents are declarative view components in Go, that can render to HTML. gomponents aims to make it easy to build HTML pages of reusable components, without the use of a template language.
+gomponents are declarative view components in Go, that can render to HTML5. gomponents aims to make it easy to build HTML5 pages of reusable components, without the use of a template language.
 Think server-side-rendered React, but without the virtual DOM and diffing.